newrelic/newrelic_mysql_java_plugin/README.md

 `$ nohup java -jar newrelic_mysql_plugin*.jar &`

 *Note: At present there are no init.d scripts to start the New Relic MySQL plugin at system startup.*

-## Production Setup

-### Create MySQL User
-The MySQL plugin requires a MySQL user with limited privileges.
-To use the New Relic default, run the following SQL file.
-`$ mysql -uroot -p < mysql_user.sql`

-*You can choose to use a different MySQL user name and password. see MYSQL.TXT for more info.*

-### MySQL Properties
-`# Edit config/mysql.instance.json`

-Adjust your instance information with name, host, and username/passwd.

 ## Keep this process running
 You can use services like these to manage this process.